 The opinion specifically states that Section 157.058 of the Medical Practice Act does not require a physician to supervise a CRNA’s selection and administration of anesthesia:

-The Texas Board of Nursing (BON) has the legal authority to regulate the practice of Advanced Practice Register Nurses (APRNs), including the practice of CRNAs.
-In a letter dated December 13, 2004, Ms. Katherine Thomas, Executive Director of the BON stated:
+In a Letter From the Texas Board of Nursing (BON), dated December 13, 2004, Ms. Katherine Thomas, Executive Director of the BON stated: